 Additionally, there are two more dialects in use in North Korea and five more dialects in use in South Korea.
-Of these, the most different from standard Korean is the dialect used on Jeju Island.
+Of these regional dialects, the most different from standard Korean is the dialect used on Jeju Island.
 Because of all of the time apart after the Korean War, the dialect used in North Korea has become quite different from the dialect used in South Korea.
-This is because both dialects were influenced by the other countries involved in the Korean War.
+This is because both regional dialects were influenced by the other countries involved in the Korean War.

-South Korea’s version of the language was influenced by English and North Korea’s version of the language was influenced by Russian.
-Not only have their vocabularies changed but pronunciation as well.
+South Korea’s version of the language was influenced by English, and North Korea’s version of the language was influenced by Russian.
+Not only have their vocabularies changed, but their pronunciation as well.